 The Great Brisbane Bike Ride has a challenge for everyone.
 Riders can choose from 10km, 40km, 75km or 110km routes, with the Coot-tha Challenge optional for 75km & 110km route riders.

 For those brave riders, the famed Coot-tha Challenge awaits.
-This timed 2.3km, 9% climb up and over the mountain is an annual personal challenge which many riders add onto their GBBR ride.
+This timed 2.3km, 9% climb up and over Brisbane’s highest peak is an annual personal challenge which many riders add to their GBBR ride.
 All 75km and 110km riders receive a timing chip, so you can decide if you’ll take up the challenge when you get there!

 For the first time ever, GBBR has been granted exclusive use of the Moggill Ferry during the event.
 So 110km riders will cruise across the river like a VIP without any cars on-board the ferry!

-The free event photos and event T-shirt* (for 40km/75km/110km participants) are all back this year too along with awesome on-route support.
+The free event photos* (for 40km/75km/110km participants) are all back this year too along with awesome on-route support.

 Marshals along the route will ensure all riders stay safe and everybody has a great time.
 From grownups pulling a trailer, to children riding on a bike seat and even little ones piloting their own bikes (training wheels not recommended), this ride is for everyone.
 Don’t miss this great opportunity to explore Brisbane with your family and friends.